truist/gallery/README.md

     1. Add any site-specific static content (like `favicon.ico`) to `public/`.

+    1. Configure any site-specific CSS in `public/local.css`.

-    1. If you want to get fancy, customize `public/css.css` and/or the files in `templates/` to your liking.
+    1. If you want to get fancy, customize the files in `templates/` to your liking.